albnavarro/mobbu/README.md

 ### Goal:
 - `Distraction-free` and `library-free` development.
-- Ability to `focus` exclusively on your code.
+- Ability to `focus` exclusively on my code.

 ## Node version: